buffstop/PepCoopMembership/docs/design/index.rst

 =================== ========= ================================================
 Attribute name      Data type Description
 =================== ========= ================================================
-first_name          String    The given name of the member last_name           String    The family name of the member title               String    The title of the member date_of_birth       Date      The date of birth of the  member is_member_of_colsoc Boolean   Indicates whether the member is member of at
+first_name          String    The given name of the member. last_name           String    The family name of the member. title               String    The title of the member. date_of_birth       Date      The date of birth of the  member. is_member_of_colsoc Boolean   Indicates whether the member is member of at
-                              least one other collecting society name_of_colsoc      String    The names of the other collecting societies the member is a member of
+                              least one other collecting society. name_of_colsoc      String    The names of the other collecting societies the member is a member of.
 =================== ========= ================================================

 LegalBodyMember attributes: